-- a.
-In case microvias are used, they shall connect from an external layers of the rigid section of the PCB. - b.
-In case microvias are used, the number of microvia layers on either side of the core PCB shall be 1. - c.
+- c.
 Dummy copper plane filling should be used on internal microvia layers. - NOTE Dummy copper is used to establish a lay-out that is as homogeneous as possible.
 This is done to reduce embedding of copper circuit into the resin and to maximise the dielectric thickness.

+d. <<deleted>>

-- d.
-On microvia layers, the external and internal copper layers should be designed using basic copper thickness $17 \,\mu$ m. - e.
-On microvia layers, the external and internal copper layers may be designed using basic copper thickness of 9 or 12 $\mu$ m, in case the following conditions are met: - 1. the peel strength is measured on the test coupon to be $\geq$ 12 N/cm, - 2. a carrier on the foil is used during manufacturing, and - 3. it is recorded as a Review Item in the PCB definition dossier. - NOTE 1 The copper thickness defined in requirement 11.4.1d is in conformance with the requirement 7.1.2c.
-The copper thickness defined in requirement 11.4.1e is a deviation from the requirement 7.1.2c. - NOTE 2 The benefit of reduced copper thickness is to improve etching accuracy of fine features.
-To ensure an insulation of $60 \ \mu m$ between layers it can be beneficial to use thin copper on the internal microvia layer to avoid planarization processes. - NOTE 3 The potential lower peel strength of thin copper foil is a risk factor for manufacture, which is mitigated by the coupon measurement. - NOTE 4 Thin copper foil is more fragile, therefore a rigid carrier is used during manufacture.
-When the core surface is non-planar, it is possible the rigid carrier does not conform well to the non-planar prepreg causing lack of adhesion or deformation of the copper foil.
-The following features can cause non-planarity of the core surface: rigid-flex constructions, high via density, high track density, high copper thickness, use of no-flow prepreg. - f.
-Microvia layers should be designed with copper foil and prepreg. - g.
-Insulation of microvia layers shall be performed by using 2 sheets of prepreg in conformance with the requirement 7.1.3a. - h.
-The as-manufactured insulation in Z direction in microvia layers shall be $\geq 60 \ \mu m$ in conformance with Table 13-3. - NOTE This is a deviation from the requirement of 70 μm as specified by the requirement 9.6.c.6 of ECSS-Q-ST-70-10. - i.
-The as-designed insulation in Z direction in microvia layers shall be $\leq 100 \ \mu$ m. - NOTE The typical configuration to achieve ≥60 μm and ≤100 μm insulation, is by using 2 sheets of prepreg type 106.
+e.
+On microvia layers, the external and internal copper layers may be designed using basic copper thickness of $\leq 17 \ \mu m$ .

+NOTE 1 This is a deviation from the requirement 7.1.2c.

+- NOTE 2 The benefit of reduced copper thickness is to improve etching accuracy of fine features.
+To ensure an insulation of $60 \ \mu m$ between layers it can be beneficial to use thin copper on the internal microvia layer to avoid planarization processes. - NOTE 3 The potential lower peel strength of thin copper foil can lead to separation from the dielectric.
+This can be mitigated by peel strength measurement on coupon, the qualification of bare PCB technology using thermal cycling and assembly verification. - NOTE 4 Thin copper foil is more fragile, therefore a rigid carrier is used during manufacture.
+When the core surface is non-planar, it is possible the rigid carrier does not conform well to the nonplanar prepreg causing lack of adhesion or deformation of the copper foil.
+The following features can cause non-planarity of the core surface: rigid-flex constructions, high via density, high track density, high copper thickness, use of no-flow prepreg.

+f.
+Microvia layers shall be designed with copper foil and prepreg.

+g.
+Insulation of microvia layers shall be performed by using 2 sheets of prepreg in conformance with the requirement 7.1.3a, except for the case specified in 11.4.1k.

+h.
+The as-manufactured insulation in Z direction in microvia layers shall be $\geq 60 \ \mu m$ in conformance with Table 13-3, except for the case specified in 11.4.1k.

+NOTE See also Table 10-9 of ECSS-Q-ST-70-60.

+i.
+The as-designed insulation in Z direction in microvia layers should be $100 \ \mu m$ .

+NOTE The typical build-up to achieve ≥ 60 μm asmanufactured and a designed insulation of 100 μm, is by using 2 sheets of polyimide prepreg type 106.
+For high speed HDI other prepreg styles can be considered, such as 1035 or 1027.
-j.
-For voltages >30V microvia layers shall not have superimposed conductors.

-NOTE This is done to ensure that insulation in Z direction is in conformance with the Table 13-3.
+- j.
+For voltages >30V microvia layers shall not have superimposed conductors. - NOTE This is done to ensure that insulation in Z direction is in conformance with the Table 13-3.